sourmash-bio/sourmash/doc/api-example.md

 ```

+Note that this is the same as using the MurmurHash hash function with a seed
+of 42 and taking the first 64 bits.

+Because DNA is double-stranded and has no inherent directionality, but
+computers represent DNA with only one strand, it's important for
+sourmash to represent both strands. sourmash does this by building a
+canonical representation for each k-mer so that reverse-complement
+sequences match to their forward sequence.

-Underneath, sourmash DNA hashing takes each k-mer, builds the reverse
+Underneath, sourmash DNA hashing does this by taking each k-mer,
-complement, chooses the lexicographically lesser of the two, and then
+building the reverse complement, choosing the lexicographically lesser of
-hashes it - for example, for the first and second k-mers above, you
+the two, and then hashes it - for example, for the first and second
-get:
+k-mers above, you get:

 ```
 >>> from sourmash.minhash import hash_murmur